jllllll/bitsandbytes-windows-webui/README.md

 Compiled for CUDA 11.1, 11.3, 11.6, 11.7, and 11.8.
 0.38.1+ additionally includes support for 12.0 and 12.1.

-**0.39.0 currently doesn't support pre-RTX cards due to an error in compilation**
+**0.39.0 currently doesn't support cards with compute less than 7.0 due to an error in compilation**

 Can be installed with the following command: